The replication crisis has engulfed different branches of science, and the social sciences have been hit the hardest.

 Some of them are specific to psychology, some others apply to all other sciences:

-- Questionable research practices (these are grey are practices which are not outright illegal)
+- Questionable research practices (these are grey are practices that are not outright illegal)

 - Selective reporting or partial publication of data (reporting only some of the study conditions or data)